SyCLoPS User Manual¶

 If you use MPI in applicable TE commands, each thread will take one time slice (row) in the

 This step can be time consuming.
-It's highly recommended to run this command in parallel, feeding it with a list of files ordered by time slices.
+It's highly recommended to run this command in parallel, feeding it with a list of files ordered by time slices (see section 2.2).
+"ZS" is not needed if your data has missing values where the 850 hPa data level is below the surface.

 "WS" (the near-surface maximum wind speed within 2.0 GCD of the LPS node) is an optional parameter for reference purporse.
 Add